pvcraven/networking-class/source/tutorials/routing/routing.rst

 * USA-19HS: https://www.tripplite.com/support/model/mid/USA-19HS
 * Other connector: TODO

-MobaXTerm can connect to a serial line.
-Serial ports will be named something like COM0, COM1, COM2, etc.
+MobaXTerm can connect to a "serial" line.
+Serial ports will be named something like COM0, COM1, COM2, etc. Set your baud rate to 9600.

 Find the Manual
 ---------------